 Timothy Law Snyder, Ph.D.

-Timothy Law Snyder was named the 16th president of Loyola Marymount University in March 2015 and assumed his responsibilities on June 1, 2015.
-Snyder has been a professor and administrator for nearly 30 years at Jesuit institutions, most recently as vice president for academic affairs at Loyola University Maryland from 2007-14.
-He was also dean of the College of Arts and Sciences at Fairfield University from 2001-07, and dean of science at Georgetown University from 1995-99.
+Prior to LMU, Snyder served as vice president for academic affairs at Loyola University Maryland from 2007-14.
+He was dean of the College of Arts and Sciences at Fairfield University from 2001-07, and dean of science at Georgetown University from 1995-99.

-Snyder’s career has been devoted to the Jesuit and Marymount tradition of education of the whole person, encouragement of learning, and the service of faith and promotion of justice.
-He told LMU magazine: “We don’t just educate well, we educate with purpose.
+Snyder’s career has been devoted to the Jesuit and Marymount tradition of encouraging learning, educating whole persons, and furthering the service of faith and the promotion of justice.
+He told LMU Magazine: “We don’t just educate well, we educate with purpose.
 And we have the incredible academic freedom to think and talk about anything, and to forge faith with reason.
 Not many places do that, and only the Jesuits do all the above.”